hubernikus/franka_obstacle_avoidance/connect_to_robot.md

 bash run-rt.sh
 franka_lightweight_interface 17 panda_ --sensitivity low --joint-damping off
 ```
-Note that the franka_id=17 (in this case) changes depending on the robot.
+Note that the franka_id=17 (in this case) changes depending on the robot, by default it's 16

 4. Run Optitrack
 ``` sh